 A precision 3D printed model was requested by the surgeon as a pre-operative planning guide to help him gain greater insight into the entire pathology.

 “The model enabled us to gain a much greater insight into the patient's entire deformity.
 We were also able to place the physical models of the patient's foot onto flat surfaces to plan how we were going to correct their gait with equipment prior to surgery.
 This greatly improved our confidence of a successful surgery and was used to explain the procedure to clinical staff and registrars.”

-– Mr John Wong, Consultant Orthopaedic Surgeon, Altnagelvin Hospital
+– Mr. John Wong, Consultant Orthopedic Surgeon, Altnagelvin Hospital